AmiahBelleIsle/hardware-spec-get/README.md

 Makes use of the following:
 * [JavaFX](https://openjfx.io/) - For the GUI
-* [ControlsFX](https://controlsfx.github.io/) - For the segmented bar and other misc. components
 * [OSHI](https://github.com/oshi/oshi) - For collecting hardware information
 * [Jackson](https://github.com/FasterXML/jackson) - For storing and loading data to and from JSON files.